★ Service brochure

 What you need to bring.

-Getting started doesn't require much.
-Most clubs already have everything on this list except maybe the domain, and that's the easiest thing to sort.
-None of the items below cost anything to set up.
+Most clubs already have everything on this list except maybe the domain — and that's the easiest thing to sort.

 Accounts & admin

-A Gmail (or Google-linked) email address for the club
+A Gmail (or Google-linked) email for the club

-Something like yourclub@gmail.com or secretary@gmail.com.
-Used to register the hosting account and any other services the build needs.
-Google login means the next committee can inherit the website by just receiving the email password — no separate logins to track.
+Something like yourclub@gmail.com.
+Used to register hosting and any services the build needs.
+Google login means the next committee inherits the site with just the email password — no separate logins to track.

 A credit or debit card for the Cloudflare account

-Cloudflare requires a card on file for full account activation, even though your site will sit comfortably inside their free tier.
+Cloudflare requires a card on file even though your site sits inside the free tier.
 No billing is expected — the card is there for the account, not to be charged.
-The club treasurer's debit card or a club Visa works fine.
+Treasurer's debit card or a club Visa works fine.

 A domain name (if you have one)

 Something like yourclub.com.au.
-If the club already has one, we'll use it.
-If not, we'll help you choose and register one as part of the build.
-Cost is typically $10–30 per year, paid directly to the registrar (not through me).
+If the club has one, we'll use it.
+If not, we'll help register one.
+Typically $10–30/yr, paid directly to the registrar.

 Branding & content